Stargazing in Maine: Where & when to go

 If you want a little more structure to your stargazing, try one of these special events:

 • The Downeast Amateur Astronomers, an astronomy club in Washington County, hosts the Maine State Star Party at Cobscook Bay State Park every summer.
-This year’s activities run August 11-13.
+Check their Facebook page for updates on the 2024 event.
 (Website)

-• The 14th annual Acadia Night Sky Festival will take place September 21-25, 2023 in Bar Harbor, where there will be an array of choices to suit all ages and interests, including talks by internationally known experts, workshops, and fun, hands-on experiences.
+• The Acadia Night Sky Festival happens annually at the end of September in Bar Harbor, where there will be an array of choices to suit all ages and interests, including talks by internationally known experts, workshops, and fun, hands-on experiences.
+Check their website for updates on the 2024 event.
 (Website)

 • Stars Over Katahdin is also an annual autumn night-sky celebration, but of the breathtaking firmament in the Katahdin region.
-2022 marks the tenth year of this event, planned for October 14 this year and organized by Friends of Katahdin Woods and Waters.
+2024 marks the twelfth year of this event organized by Friends of Katahdin Woods and Waters.
 For individuals and families, novices and experts, the program will include campfire chats about dark skies and guided observation of the celestial objects above.
-Check friendsofkww.org for more details.
+Check the website for updates on the 2024 event.
 (Website)

 • Founded in 2004, the Southern Maine Astronomers Club holds monthly star parties at their Brunswick headquarters through November.
 All events are free and open to the public, including monthly Zooms on astronomy topics with experts in the field.
 The club is also active in efforts to preserve dark skies, working with towns and planning boards to establish dark sky lighting standards.
 (Website)